 In this article, I will be sharing 7 useful sales tax filing tips for artists that could help you with tackling this issue head-on.

-Even if you are painting as a hobby, drawing could prove to be an expensive endeavour.
+SALES TAX FILING TIPS are necessary for any business you decide to pursue.
+Even if you are painting as a hobby, drawing could prove to be an expensive endeavor.
+Keep accurate records of your expenses.
 Being able to declare your expenses against other income might be tempting.
 Beware of the obstacles that must be overcome.